 10 KNOW WHO TO GO TO FOR MORE HELP.
 Trusted adults might be able to connect them to care.
 A variety of professionals can help with different kinds of mental health challenges, including doctors, nurses, mental health counselors, school psychologists, drug and alcohol specialists, nutrition experts, and peer specialists.

 Adversity is a natural part of life.
 Everyone faces difficulties at some point.
 Learning new ways to adapt and bounce back is critical to growing and thriving in life.
 Here are some ways to build resilience:

-1 THINK POSITIVE.
+1 THINK KINDLY.
 Practicing positive attitudes and emotions is very important.
 Think to yourself, “I am capable and deserve to be successful” rather than focusing on what could go wrong.

 2 ASK FOR HELP.
 Don’t be afraid to ask a parent, trusted adult at school, or friend for help when you need it.
 We all need help sometime and you can be there for someone else, too.

 3 EXPRESS YOURSELF.
 Expressing our emotions appropriately, even negative ones, is healthy.
 Talk with someone you trust or find a creative outlet through art, writing, or music.
 Remember aggression and violence are never okay.